 In the 1990s, Soviet troops left the countries that formerly belonged to the Warsaw Pact, a military organization created in 1955 in response to the North Atlantic Treaty Organization or NATO, born in Western Europe six years before.
 30 years after the demise of the Warsaw Pact, it may be time for Europe to emancipate itself from the US and NATO.
 This kind of stance is of course anathema in Transatlantic public discourse and it will almost automatically bring accusations of Russian propaganda.
 This is nonsense.

 US dominance over Europe was a direct consequence of World War II and the destruction of Europe that resulted.
-NATO occupying forces and memories of the horrors of the war served the purpose of guaranteeing piece in a continent that had seen two world wars in the space of thirty years.
+NATO occupying forces and memories of the horrors of the war served the purpose of guaranteeing peace in a continent that had seen two world wars in the space of thirty years.
 For all their sophistication, European countries had not found a way to peacefully find solutions and compromises when their interests diverged.

 Germany has been blamed for the outbreak of both world wars.
 In the aftermath of WWII it was clear that it had to be brought under control.
 Fears of a Europe dominated by Germany had been circulating since the turn of the century and after the Nazi atrocities this provoked horror to many.
 Parts of Germany had been occupied by French soldiers even after WWI but the fact just a few years before Hitler came to power in January 1933.
 German revanchism led Europe to catastrophe.